EvHaus/test-runner-benchmarks/README.md

 - 5x runs are performed and every time is recorded (since Jest caches things, the first and subsequent runs will have different speeds, we want to capture them all for comparison)
 - Use minimal configurations (ie. stock configurations for both Jest & Jasmine)
 - Tests should represent real-world scenarios (in this case, they are copies of real files used in real projects)
-- Use a mixture of fast, simple test and slow complex enzyme mounted full render tests to simulate real world scenarios
+- Use a mixture of fast, simple tests and slow complex enzyme mounted full render tests to simulate real world scenarios